purplemass/rust-remote-midi/README.md

 ## Requirements

-The only requirement for this is to set an environment variable of the server for the client app like this (tested on macOS):

-    export REMOTE_MIDI_SERVER="xxx.xxx.xxx.xxx"
+You need to have [Rust](https://www.rust-lang.org/tools/install) to build or run the client or server applications:

+    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

+On Ubuntu you may have to install `build-essential`:

+    sudo apt install build-essential

+The only requirement are for the `client` applications which needs to be called with 2 arguments:

+    cargo run <SERVER_IP_ADDRESS> <MIDI_PORT_NUMBER>

+or if calling the executable:

+    ./client <SERVER_IP_ADDRESS> <MIDI_PORT_NUMBER>
-where `xxx.xxx.xxx.xxx` is the IP address of the server.

-The port number is set in the source code as `6000`.
+where `SERVER_IP_ADDRESS` is the IP address of the server (the port number is set in the source code to `6000`) and `MIDI_PORT_NUMBER` is an integer to append to the in-build Midi Port identifier set to `REMOTE_MIDI`.

+For example:

+    ./client 127.0.0.1 23

+will connect to a server running locally and open a virtual Midi port called `REMOTE_MIDI23`.

 ## Run